 1. IPL 2008 – Shaun Marsh, Kings XI Punjab

-In the inaugural edition of the league, Australian cricketer Shaun Marsh scored most runs in IPL 2008.
+In the inaugural edition of the league, Australian cricketer Shaun Marsh scored the most runs in IPL 2008.
 Playing for Kings XI Punjab in 2008, Marsh slammed 616 runs to become the first cricketer to win the Orange Cap in the history of the Indian Premier League.
 Marsh’s tally of 616 runs in 11 matches included a swashbuckling century and five fifties to top the run-scoring charts in IPL 2008.

 2. IPL 2009 – Matthew Hayden, Chennai Super Kings